Chartering an Aircraft

 Your pilot must hold either a Commercial Pilot Certificate or an Air Transport Pilot Certificate issued by the FAA, just as his or her airline counterpart does.
 Every six months he or she undergoes a mandatory proficiency check-ride with an FAA inspector, who also verifies the pilot’s knowledge of standard operating procedures and the aircraft he or she is flying – just like the airlines.

 But before you charter an airplane, you may wish to exercise your right to contact your regional FAA office and request verification that the charter operation is certified for the trip you’re planning.
-The telephone number is easily found on the FAA’s Web page at Or, just ask your selected charter operator.
+The telephone number is easily found on the FAA’s Web page at just ask your selected charter operator.
 Most are pleased to deal with an educated consumer and are proud of their safety record.
 They can provide you with their certificate number and the phone number of the FAA inspector responsible for overseeing their operations.

 If a charter operator is unwilling or reluctant to provide answers to questions about their certificate and authorized operations or does not want you to contact the FAA for verification, you would be wise to consider another operator to fill your travel requirements.